 The deaths of Liberman and Dodov are tragic.
 And a parent’s grief plumbs depths I hope I never know.
 Of course they want an investigation.
 Of course they want tighter standards.
 Of course Liberman’s father would say, “I’m sorry I ever showed him a pair of skis.”

 But the story itself is a opportunistic grab for headlines, a woeful clamber onto the bandwagon of all things avalanche, that misses the point of adventure by a wide margin.
-And in asking the wrong questions in the wrong way, it takes an important topic, how we as adventurous people should approach and manage risk, and reduces it to, well, marketing:
+And in asking the wrong questions in the wrong way, it takes an important topic, how we as adventurous people should approach and manage risk, and reduces it to, well, marketing.
+As the Times wrote: